marcosUNLP/qonscious/README.md

 python -m venv .venv
 source .venv/bin/activate
 pip install -U pip wheel
-pip install -e ".[dev,notebooks,viz]" # you can leave notebooks and viz out of you are only working on the framework.
+pip install -e ".[dev,notebooks,viz,docs]" # you can leave notebooks and viz out of you are only working on the framework.
 ```

 The **-e flag** in pip install tells pip to install Qonscious as a dependency so you can import from any Jupyter notebook working on the same venv while lettig you edit the framework.